-A young woman standing next to her reached across June and took a cube.
-June noticed that her fingernails were the mold green color Shanti had just purchased.
-The woman couldn’t have any memories of the dry rectangles topped with whipped lard that June used to bring home from Lucky’s.
+“They’re yummy, aren’t they?
+Grocery store bakeries are not what they used to be.”
+A woman standing next to her reached across June and took a cube.
+She was young enough that she couldn’t possibly have any memories of the dry rectangles topped with whipped lard that June used to bring home from Lucky’s.

 “Too good,” June said, pushing the plate away.

 “It’s a serving of fruit,” the woman smiled.
 A crumb was stuck to her lip gloss.